Updated: July 22, 2022 by Jennifer Munsell

 After your bearded dragon has eaten, they will most likely go and sit under their basking light.
 This is so their body warms up enough to fully digest their meal.
 Bearded dragons need to be fairly hot to digest food.

-Ideally, your beardie’s basking spot will be around 90°F to 100°F. This is pretty hot, even for a reptile like a bearded dragon, so they may need to open their mouth and do some deep heavy breathing in order to regulate their temperature while still being hot enough to digest their food.
+Ideally, your beardie’s basking spot will be around 90°F to 100°F. This is pretty hot, even for a reptile like a bearded dragon, so they may need to open their mouth (known as gaping) and do some deep heavy breathing in order to regulate their temperature while still being hot enough to digest their food.

 Your bearded dragon will breathe especially heavily if they are struggling to digest pieces of food that are too big.
 It is important to always cut your bearded dragon’s food to no larger than the space between their eyes.